 Much has changed since leaving a full-time, permanent gig in daily news.

 I’ve been knocked down too many times to count.

-Still, I didn’t wind up walking away from journalism and remain in the biz (and you don’t have to be a journalist to relate to the joy/terror of not know what to do next when the world is yours to conquer).
+Still, I didn’t wind up walking away from journalism and remain in the biz (and you don’t have to be a journalist to relate to the joy/terror of not knowing what to do next when the world is yours to conquer).

 In a nutshell, here’s what I’ve learned from being a risk-taker.

 - When you’re forced to find an income stream, you just might find a few.
 The key is to give yourself time to generate revenue.
 Be realistic.

 - People will not understand why you left without having a new job.
 Don’t explain a thing.
 That is all.

 - Nothing is more frustrating than well-intentioned friends and family sending you job postings.
 Be gracious and keep grindin’.

 - Your reputation follows you … everywhere.
 You’re very much a brand.
 Behave accordingly.